emqx/cloud-docs/en_US/connect_to_deployments/mqttx.md

 # Use MQTTX to Test Connection

-This article will introduce using MQTTX as an MQTT client testing tool to connect the deployment of EMQX Platform.
+This article will introduce using MQTTX as an MQTT client testing tool to connect the deployment of EMQX Cloud.

 [MQTTX](https://mqttx.app) is a cross-platform MQTT 5.0 client tool open sourced by [EMQ](https://emqx.com/en), which can run on macOS, Linux and Windows, and supports formatting MQTT payload.